myTerminal/eslint-config-myterminal/README.md

 ## Base

-Out of all the configs that I came across all these years, I found [airbnb](https://www.npmjs.com/package/eslint-config-airbnb) the most compatible with my coding with a few exceptions, the first example that comes to my mind is 4 spaces for indent as opposed to 2 spaces.
-I made an attempt to create my configs from scratch a while back but the process being so overwhelming and time-consuming, I decided to take a step back and spend that time to write actual code rather than create my own configuration.
+Out of all the configs that I came across all these years, I found the ones from [airbnb](https://www.npmjs.com/package/eslint-config-airbnb) to be the most compatible with my coding with a few exceptions.
+The first example that comes to my mind is 4 spaces for indentations as opposed to 2.
+I made an attempt to create my configs from scratch a while back but the process being so overwhelming and time-consuming, I decided to take a step back and spend that time to write actual code rather than to create extensive coding style configuration.

 ## Usage